simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Aug 20-Aug 22 2024
+Solar Radiation Storm Forecast for Aug 21-Aug 23 2024

-              Aug 20  Aug 21  Aug 22
+              Aug 21  Aug 22  Aug 23
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 20-22 Aug.
+Rationale: A slight chance for an S1 (Minor) solar radiation event will persist through 23 Aug primarily given the development observed in AR3790.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Aug 19 2024 2152 UTC.
+The largest was at Aug 20 2024 1708 UTC.

-Radio Blackout Forecast for Aug 20-Aug 22 2024
+Radio Blackout Forecast for Aug 21-Aug 23 2024

-              Aug 20        Aug 21        Aug 22
+              Aug 21        Aug 22        Aug 23
 R1-R2           65%           65%           65%
 R3 or greater   20%           20%           20%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong) or greater events, over 20-22 Aug.
+Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity are likely through 23 Aug, along with a slight chance for R3 (Strong) events, primarily given the potential exhibited by ARs 3790 and 3795.

 ```